tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 #### Figure out a `type scale`

-1. Focus on either `min` or `max`.
+As before, this guide will focus on either `min` or `max`.

-2. Add some other type of text to your designs -- maybe some headings, or an image caption.
-The goal is to have if You hadn't already and apply appropiate styles to them.
-There is some guesswork here, as You may or may not know how many steps You need for your scale.
-I went minimal and chose 3 steps but now that I write a blog and need like 5 heading hierarchies, I'm reconsidering.
+Especially rough instructions More of a set of hints.
+Then my story to illustrate.

+-   Make sure You have a different type of text in your wireframe apart from the body text -- maybe some headings or some smaller text like an image caption.
+You should have a few texts of different sizes to see how a type scale will harmonize across your design.

+-   Apply Utopia styles to every piece of text in your design.
+You may not know what style to assign to which text.
+That's ok.
+Take some educated guesses.

-3. Now you should have at least 2 Utopian text styles living in your design.
-Change the font family of all of these in one swoop by using [this other plugin](https://www.figma.com/community/plugin/979005485047252094/Utopia-%2F-Batch-update-text-styles) by the Utopia creators.
-(The text should change on the main-frame as well as in your designs.)
-You can undo with `cmd-z` if You want, but it's good that You know that this is easy to do.
+-   Now you should have at least 2 Utopian text styles living in your wireframe.
+Try changing the font family of all of these in one swoop by running [the 'Utopia / Batch update text styles' plugin](https://www.figma.com/community/plugin/979005485047252094/Utopia-%2F-Batch-update-text-styles).
+Even if You undo this, it's good that You know that this is easy to do.

 -   Run the Utopia plugin again, just with a different type scale.
-Observe how your headings change, but your body text stays the same.
-You'll be running it again, a few times.

-2. Make sure You have a few different types of text in your wireframe.
-By now You should have at least some body text and a heading.
-This is a good time to flesh out your design and put in more -- other headings or smaller text -- so that You can see how a particular type scale will harmonize across your design.

-3. Apply appropiate text styles to whatever text in your wireframe, like You did in the previous section.
-Maybe with a clearer sense of how many steps You need in your scale.

-4. Go to either the Utopia website or the Figma plugin.
-Generate a scale with some ratio.
-See how it fits into your design. -- if you're using the plugin just look at your magically updated wireframesand; or, if you're using the website copy-paste some values into Figma to get a sense.
-Rinse and repeat until You find one that fits your needs.

-5. Do the same thing for the other threshold, trying out different scales.
-For an explanation why You'd want two different scales, see the top of [this article](https://utopia.fyi/blog/designing-with-fluid-type-scales/).
+The text in your wireframe should update.
+Adjust: the scale ratio, the number of steps in the scale, the font weight, etc. Rinse and repeat until You find a scale that _fits your needs_.

+-   Do the same thing for the other state.
+Try using a sharper scale for `max` (higher ratio) and a softer one for `min` (lower ratio).
+A high ratio gives thiccc headings.

-This one's especially iterative (messy) because there are so many moving parts.
+I felt this part of the process was especially iterative (messy) because there are so many moving parts.
 It's a whole scale of things, after all.
-Many moving parts can overwhelm a brain like mine, so I gave it a hand and simplified the process.
+Many moving parts can overwhelm my brain, so I gave it a hand and tried to simplify the process:

-Here's where I found myself some weeks ago:

 While designing my landing page, I got obsessed with my big chunky hero-heading because who doesn't.
 I wanted it to stay on a single line.
 So I made it as big as possible and paid attention to the font size.

 And I decided to build my type scale around this piece of text.

 That's the simplification.
-It gave me something to go on: I knew I wanted a scale with a font size pretty close to what I had given my hero-heading.
+This decision gave me something to go on: I knew I wanted a scale with a font size pretty close to what I had given my hero-heading.
 And since this was to be the biggest heading on the page, I knew this size had to be several steps up the ladder, since I needed room for my smaller headings.

-So I knew what to look for in a scale and wasn't just blindly dating one after the other.
-(It seems so much of design is about giving yourself limitations to make the wild chaos of life barely managable.)
+So I knew what to look for in a scale and wasn't just blindly dating one after the other. /(It seems so much of design is about giving yourself limitations to make the wild chaos of life barely managable.)

 It was still a lot of messing around.
 How many heading-hierarchies do I need for this site?
 Do I maybe wanna skip a scale-step between adjacent headings (so that my `h1` sticks out even more from my `h2s`, for example).
 I want to live boldly, so how bold do I want my headings to be?

 I settled these questions for myself.
 I was content.
-Then I decided to add a blog to my site.
-Which means more headings, which means my scale no longer accomodates my content.
+Then I added a blog to my site, which means more headings, which means my scale no longer accomodates my content.
 Every day, I redesign.
 Or, as they say:

 > ["A digital product is never finished"](https://www.smashingmagazine.com/2021/04/designing-developing-fluid-type-space-scales/)